 During the late 1990s we decided that, to meet the changing needs of young people, there should be two sections for the over-14s: Explorer Scouts for 14 to 18 year olds, and the Scout Network for 18 to 25s.

 Explorer Scout are young people, usually aged between 14 and 18 years old.
-They make up the forth section of the Scouting family after Beavers, Cubs and Scouts.
+They make up the fifth section of the Scouting family after Squirrels, Beavers, Cubs and Scouts.

 A group of Explorer Scouts is called a Unit.
 Not all Units meet every week, partly due to activities, holidays, exams and other commitments that crop up in teenager’s life, and also because Explorers tend to get out and about at weekends more often than other sections.